gnuarmeclipse/gnuarmeclipse.github.io-source/pages/templates/overview.md

 ## Quicklinks

-If you know what this is all about and you just need to go to specific templates:
+If you know what this is all about and you only need to go to specific templates:

 * [Cortex-M template][1]
 * [STM32Fxx templates][2]